arunkumarselvaraj/Cows-And-Bulls-Numbers/README.md

 Download the file, CowsAndBullsNumbers.java and run as a Java application.

 ## How to play?
+###1.
 Computer would generate a random 3 or 4 or 5 digit number based on user input.
+###2.
 User has to guess the computer generated number.
-For digit of the guessed number, if it's there in the computer generated number and in the same place, that is a Bull.
+###3.
+For each digit of the guessed number, if it's there in the computer generated number and in the same position, that is a Bull.
 If the digit is there but in the different position, it is a Cow.
+###4.
 These Cows and Bulls must be used to guess the number (if used wisely, it will take you a step closer!).
+###5.
 The game ends when you guess the right number.

 ## Do you want to contribute?
 Your contributions are always welcome!
 Feel free to improve existing code, documentation or implement new algorithm.